MthsBttgr/Salery-Calculator/README.md

 - edit-shift - edit a shift
 - drop-database - deletes the database and all shifts

+Of course there is also --help or -h that give a better description of what the six commands do.

 Most commands have flags and arguments that can be used to specify behavior.
 Eg. "list" can list all shifts or just the shifts in this month.
+-h can also be used to get a description of these.

 The project is structured in a fairly simple way: main() determines what command is given and calls the corresponding functions located in other files, to keep things somewhat tidy.
 This project is a mess, but it works.
 If anybody else wants to use it, feel free to.